 The band’s songs have previously been used on the West End stage for the 2008 production of Never Forget and since then the band has reformed and brought a wide range of new material that fans of the group have absolutely loved.

-Barlow is currently residing in his Los Angeles studio working on new tracks, as well as potential material for the musical, so fans may not have to wait long until they have some dates to book luxury suites in London for to see this staging.
+Barlow is currently residing in his Los Angeles studio working on new tracks, as well as potential material for the musical, so fans may not have to wait long until they have some dates to book london boutique hotels for to see this staging.

 Work on the musical could be delayed by a few months if he takes a lucrative offer to go on a solo tour this year.